Jump to Recipe

 Cranberry Apple Chutney Recipe

-Simple and delicious, this Balsamic Cranberry Chutney Recipe is a great addition to any holiday meal.
-Juicy apples, golden raisins, orange zest, and a touch of brown sugar and cinnamon will compliment your festive dinner!
+Simple and delicious, this Cranberry Apple Chutney recipe is a great addition to any holiday meal.
+A handful of ingredients and under 30 minutes to prep!
+Juicy apples, fresh tart cranberries, golden raisins, orange zest, and a touch of brown sugar and cinnamon will compliment your festive dinner!

 Prep Time: 10 minutes